MSevey/skysync/README.md

 # siasync

-Siasync is a simple utility that syncs an on-disk folder to [Sia](https://github.com/NebulousLabs/Sia), similarly to how dropbox works.
-Currently this is a very simple command-line program.
+Siasync is a simple utility that syncs a local folder to [Sia](https://gitlab.com/NebulousLabs/Sia).

 ## Usage